Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/group.md

-# Group
+# Group Call

-## 1. Introduction
+## 1.What is a group call?

-The Group API call is a method to associate an individual user with a group, such as a company, organization, account, project, or team.
+A "group call" generally refers to API calls or functions that involve managing or interacting with individual user with a group, such as a company, organization, account, project, or team.

 ![Group Identify Flowchart](/img/docs/analyze/apis/group-flowchart.png)

 ## 1.1.
 Group API
+A group api typically refers to a set of API endpoints or functions designed to manage and interact with groups,company or team.
 The `/group` endpoint is used to group users together based on shared properties or behaviors.
 It allows you to store and update company information for personalized experiences.

 ## 1.2.
 Group Parameters